vittorioromeo/unosolo/README.md

 ## Disclaimer

 This is my first Rust project, mainly created to start getting used to the language.
-The code quality is horrible, the algorithm used to create and traverse the `#include` graph is suboptimal, and only *header-only* libraries with relative `#include "..."` paths are currently supported.
+The code quality is horrible, the algorithm used to create and traverse the `#include` graph is suboptimal, and only *header-only* libraries with relative `#include "..."` directives are currently supported.

 My intention is to improve `unosolo` as I get better with Rust and the final goal is being able to successfully use it on popular libraries.